WHITE PAPER

 Does the AI mitigate hallucinations and errors?

-Generative AI tools are built on large-language models (LLM) that read the training data and predict the most likely next word when responding to your query.
+AI tools are built on large-language models (LLM) that read the training data and predict the most likely next word when responding to your query.
 This approach can lead to errors and hallucinations, where the tool invents cases, clauses, and facts to fit the model.
-Choose a tool that employs a retrieval-augmented generation (RAG) approach so users can be confident the model has only based its answer on verified data.
+Choose a tool that employs a retrieval augmented generation (RAG) approach so users can be confident the model has based its answer on verified data.

-What are the tool’s security protocols when working with third-party generative AI vendors?
+What are the tool’s security protocols when working with third-party AI vendors?

-Verify that the provider uses the most advanced data security controls possible.
-For instance, Thomson Reuters currently accesses the underlying AI model through Microsoft Azure North American-based servers and a zero-retention API that gives customers the most advanced data security controls that Microsoft makes available.
+Verify that the provider uses the most advanced data security controls available.
+For instance, Thomson Reuters currently utilizes cloud-based AI models from reputable providers.
+These models operate through a zero-retention API that gives our customers the most advanced data security controls the cloud provider makes available.

 Are contractual controls in place with third-party service providers to protect customer data?